activepieces/activepieces/README.md

 <br>
 <br>

-# 🤯 Welcome to Activepiece
+# 🤯 Welcome to Activepieces

 Your friendliest open source all-in-one automation tool, designed to be **extensible** through a **type-safe** pieces framework written in **Typescript**.